Pinot gris: Alsace

 A major grape in Alsace, grown on 13.9 percent of the region's vineyard surface in 2006, the varietal Pinot-Gris d'Alsace is markedly different from pinot gris found elsewhere.
 The cool climate of Alsace and warm volcanic soils are particularly well suited for pinot gris, with its dry autumns allowing plenty of time for the grapes to hang on the vines, often resulting in wines of very powerful flavors.

 Pinot gris is one of the so-called noble grapes of Alsace, along with Riesling, Gewürztraminer, and muscat, which may be used for varietal Alsace Grand Cru AOC and the late harvest wines Vendange Tardive and Sélection de Grains Nobles.

 Previously, the pinot gris wines produced in Alsace were originally labeled Tokay d'Alsace.
 In the Middle Ages, the grape was popularized in the region by Hungarian traders who were introduced to the grape from Burgundy.
 During this time, Tokaji was one of the most popular and sought-after wines on the market, and the name was probably used to gain more prestige for the Alsatian wine.
 Pinot gris was believed to have been brought back to Alsace by General Lazarus von Schwendi after his campaign against the Turks in the 16th century.
 It was planted in Kientzheim under the name "Tokay".
 However, the pinot gris grape has no known genetic relations to the Furmint, Hárslevelű, Yellow Muscat, and Orémus grapes that are traditionally used in Tokaji wine.
 In 1980, the European Economic Community passed regulations related to protected designations of origin (PDOs), and when Hungary started negotiations for European Union membership, it became clear that the Tokay name would have to become a PDO for the Tokaj-Hegyalja region.
 Therefore, in 1993, an agreement was reached between Hungary and the European Union to phase out the name Tokay from non-Hungarian wine.
 In the case of Alsace, Tokay pinot gris was adopted as an intermediate step, with the "Tokay" part to be eliminated in 2007.
 Many producers had implemented the change to plain pinot gris on their labels by the early 2000s, several years before the deadline.

 In the Loire Valley, pinot gris produces a single-variety rose wine described as gris in Reuilly AOC.

 Australia

 Pinot gris was first introduced into Australia in 1832 in the collection of grapes brought by James Busby.
-In Victoria, wines from the grape are labeled both Pinot gris and Pinot grigio, depending on the sweetness of wine, with the drier wines being labeled Pingt Grigio.
+In Victoria, wines from the grape are labeled both Pinot gris and Pinot grigio, depending on the sweetness of wine, with the drier wines being labeled Pinot Grigio.